Log into your owner portal by clicking the button below 🙂E&F Client Portal

 How to interview your agent

-When we come to meet you we will ask you a bunch of questions so we can know how best to address your needs.
+When I come to meet you I will ask you a bunch of questions so I can know how best to address your needs.
 But you should be asking the tough questions too.

 Below are some examples of questions you should be asking when choosing an agent to manage your investment – this is important!